Off-equatorial deflections and gravitational lensing. I. In Kerr spacetime and effect of spin: Applications

 \subsection{Constraining the BH orientation}

-Kerr BH spacetime is thought as the most important BH in astronomy, while the SMBH Sgr A* is currently the best confirmed BH candidate.
+Kerr BH spacetime is thought as the most important BH in astronomy, while the SMBH Sgr A* is currently one of the best confirmed BH candidates.
 Even being so close to us, Sgr A* still has many properties not well-constrained, including its spin orientation against our line-of-sight.

 However, if the images of a source that is well aligned with the detector-lens axis are observed, then we might attempt to constrain the inclination of the spin, which is given by $\theta_i=\pi/2-\theta_s$ in this case.
 Among the input parameters $\{M,\,a,\,\theta_\mas,\,r_\mas,\,r_\mad,\,\delta\theta,\,\delta\phi, ~v\}$, the parameters $M,\,\hat{a}$ and $\theta_\mas$ are associated with the BH itself.
-The parameters $r_\mas,\,\delta\theta$ and $\delta\phi$ are associated with the source and $r_\mad,\,v$ are associated with the detector and signal respectively.
-Usually, the parameters $M, ~r_\mad$ can be obtained from other means and we can set $v=1$ for light signals. $\delta\theta,\,\delta\phi$ normally can not be measured while $r_\mas$ sometimes can be deduced from the spectrum redshift if the source is a far-away galaxy but would be more difficult to measure for a typical star in the Galaxy.
+The parameters $r_\mas,\,\delta\theta$ and $\delta\phi$ are associated with the source and $r_\mad,\,v$ are associated with the detector andtest particles respectively.
+Generally, the parameters $M, ~r_\mad$ can be obtained through other means and we can set $v=1$ for photons. $\delta\theta,\,\delta\phi$ normally can not be measured while $r_\mas$ can sometimes be deduced from the spectrum redshift if the source is a far-away galaxy but would be more difficult to measure for a typical star in the Galaxy.
 The SgrA* spin has been measured although not tightly \cite{Fragione:2022oau} and therefore we mainly try to constrain its orientation against the line-of-slight in this paper.